 Can I enroll in the medical plan as employee and child and in a dental plan for employee only?

 LCEA members can enroll in dental (and vision) plans as employee only, even if you enroll family members in a medical plan.
-Medical plan coverage is a composite rate and is the same for employee only, employee and spouse, or family enrollment.

 What if I opt out of medical, dental, or vision coverage and wish to enroll in the future?